Stay updated on Telegram with latest updates from Google Home/Assistant ecosystem.

 Now that millions of users have multiple TVs, smart speakers and smart displays, Google has made it easier to take your media(music and videos) with you as you move from room to room in your home.
 With Stream transfer, you can easily move music, videos, podcasts and more between compatible devices in your home using your voice, Google Home app or by touch on your Nest Hub/Max.
 Here’s how you can give it a try:

-- Move your music with the Google Assistant: Start playing music on Nest Mini in your bedroom, and want music to follow you around your house, keep the vibe going in the living room.
+- Move your music with the Google Assistant: Started playing music on Nest Mini in your bedroom, and want music to follow you to keep the vibe going in the living room.
 Just say, “Hey Google, move the music to the living room speaker.”

 - Control your entertainment with the Google Home app: Sling music from device to device if you’d rather not say anything out loud.
 Tap the cast button to see all the devices in your home, then choose which device or group you’d like to move your podcast or music to.